Hamiltonian Cycles on Ammann-Beenker Tilings: Solutions to other non-trivial problems on AB

-\textbf{Comments:} the five-colouring theorem, which states that any political map requires at most five colours in order to avoid any neighbouring countries being the same colour, was proven in the 19th century~\cite{heawood1890map}.
-The equivalent four-colouring theorem was an infamous case of a problem which is easy to state but difficult to solve.
+As a historical note, the five-coloring theorem, which states that any political map requires at most five colors in order to avoid any neighboring countries being the same color, was proven in the 19th century~\cite{heawood1890map}.
+The equivalent four-coloring theorem was an infamous case of a problem which is easy to state but difficult to solve.
 The eventual proof in 1976 was the first major use of theorem-proving software, and no simple proof has been forthcoming~\cite{AppelHaken}.
-The three-colouring problem is known to be NPC~\cite{garey1979computers} on general graphs.
+The three-coloring problem is known to be NPC~\cite{garey1979computers} on general graphs.
 However, special cases can again be solved.
-A polynomial-time algorithm for generating a three-colouring of the rhombic Penrose tiling was deduced in 2000, following its conjectured existence by Conway\cite{sibley2000rhombic}.
+A polynomial-time algorithm for generating a three-coloring of the rhombic Penrose tiling was deduced in 2000, following its conjectured existence by Conway\cite{sibley2000rhombic}.
 The proof in fact covers all tilings of the plane by rhombuses, and therefore includes AB tilings.
-Our own solution to the three-colouring problem on AB tilings takes a different approach, and generates different three-colourings.
+Our own solution to the three-coloring problem on AB tilings takes a different approach, and generates different three-colorings.